HIGHLIGHTS FROM THE BY-LAWS

 Persons eligible for membership shall include (1) college, university, or seminary teachers of Muslim ethics; (2) persons teaching in similar institutions in other fields who are concerned with the relation of Muslim ethics to their subject matter; (3) persons whose full-time professional work in religious, government, social institutions or elsewhere is related to the purposes of the Society.
 Candidates for membership must have at least one of the following: a Ph.D. or equivalent degree, scholarly publications in religious ethics, or a full-time teaching position in ethics or related fields in an accredited institution of higher learning.

-Doctoral students in ethics or related fields may become members of the Society upon matriculation into a doctoral program.
-This status ordinarily may be retained for not more than ten years.
+Graduate students in ethics or related fields may become members of the Society upon matriculation into a graduate program.
+This status ordinarily may be retained for not more than ten years for doctoral students and not more than five years for other graduate students.

 Membership is open to all persons who fulfill the criteria above regardless of their race, sex, age, nationality, ethnicity, religious convictions, sexual orientation, or physical condition.